-Financial instrument in an active market

-These are financial instruments valued at fair value for which reliable market prices are available.
+Financial instrument in an active market are financial instruments for which reliable market prices are available.
 If the market is active, this means that there are bid-ask prices representing effective transactions concluded under normal market conditions between parties.
 These market prices are the best evidence of fair value and will therefore be the ones used for valuation purposes.

-Financial instrument in an inactive market

-These are financial instruments valued at fair value for which there are no reliable market prices available.
+Financial instrument in an inactive market are financial instruments for which there are no reliable market prices available.
 In other words, these financial instruments are not listed on active markets, though are valued on the basis of valuation techniques.